 - interactions with the specific elements of the site (ads, subscription, contact forms, etc)

 After being collected, web-browsing behavior data is then analyzed and compiled into user profiles that enable further ad content delivery.

 In addition to that, analyzed information can be segmented according to set requirements.
 Based on content-related user information an algorithm can assume approximate age and gender group and some other preference of the users and sort them into specific categories which can be later targeted by advertisers.

 How does behavioral targeting work?

-Content customization and ad targeting are based on user’s expressed preferences i.e. demonstrated web behavior.
-Just as with regular retargeting the information is aggregated with an assistance of Data Management Platform.
+Content customization and ad targeting are based on user’s expressed preferences i.e. demonstrated web-behavior.
+Just as with regular retargeting the information is aggregated with the assistance of the Data Management Platform.

 For ad delivery, it provides a solid foundation for defining the initial ad placements.

 On the other hand, this approach is very useful in eCommerce where such things as purchase intent, product search requests, interests in a particular category, comments, ratings can form a distinct portrait of the user without involving much of personal data.

 The fact of the matter is - behavioral targeting is borderline GDPR compliant practice.
 It doesn’t involve the use of personal data at the same scope as regular retargeting, but it still uses several types of personal information such as IP address in order to enable its operation.
 This means, there is a need to include a detailed description of the data use and user consent form.